BhavdeepSinghNijhawan/Huffman-Encoder-and-Decoder/README.md

     return res + '\n' + left + '\n' + right;
 }
 ```

-- Displays the structure of the Huffman tree.
+- Displays the structure of the Huffman Tree.
 - If modify is true, adjusts the node structure for easier processing.
-- Uses a recursive approach to build a string representation of the tree, showing parent-child relationships.
+- Uses a `recursive approach` to build a string representation of the tree, showing parent-child relationships.

 ```
 destringify(data) {
     let node = [];